Planck 2015 results. XIII. Cosmological parameters: Comparison of the base model with other astrophysical data sets

 \subsubsection{Redshift space distortions}

-Transverse versus line-of-sight anisotropies in the redshift-space clustering of galaxies induced by peculiar motions can, potentially, provide a powerful way of constraining the growth rate of structure.
-A number of studies of redshift space distortions (RSD) have been conducted to measure the parameter combination $f\sigma_8(z)$, where for models with scale-independent growth
+Transverse versus line-of-sight anisotropies in the redshift-space clustering of galaxies induced by peculiar motions can, potentially, provide a powerful way of constraining the growth rate of structure \citep[e.g.,][]{PercivalW:2009}.
+A number of studies of redshift-space distortions (RSD) have been conducted to measure the parameter combination $f\sigma_8(z)$, where for models with scale-independent growth

 and $D$ is the linear growth rate of matter fluctuations.
-Note that the parameter combination $f\sigma_8$ is insensitive to differences between the clustering of galaxies and dark matter, i.e., to galaxy bias \citep{Song:09}.
+Notice that the parameter combination $f\sigma_8$ is insensitive to differences between the clustering of galaxies and dark matter, i.e., to galaxy bias \citep{Song:09}.
 In the base \LCDM\ cosmology, the growth factor $f(z)$ is well approximated as $f(z) = \Omm(z)^{0.545}$.
 More directly, in linear theory the quadrupole of the redshift-space clustering anisotropy actually probes the density-velocity correlation power spectrum, and we therefore define

 as an approximate proxy for the quantity actually being measured.
 Here $\sigma_8^{(vd)}$ measures the smoothed density-velocity correlation and is defined analogously to $\sigma_8\equiv \sigma_8^{(dd)}$, but using the correlation power spectrum $P_{vd}(k)$, where $v = -\grad\cdot \vec{v}_{\rm N}/H$ and $\vec{v}_{\rm N}$ is the Newtonian-gauge (peculiar) velocity of the baryons and dark matter, and $d$ is the total matter density perturbation.
 This definition assumes that the observed galaxies follow the flow of the cold matter, not including massive neutrino velocity effects.
 For models close to \LCDM, where the growth is nearly scale independent, it is equivalent to defining $f\sigma_8$ in terms of the growth of the baryon+CDM density perturbations (excluding neutrinos).